 2 injured in Tuas factory fire

+SINGAPORE: Two people have been injured in a fire which broke out at a factory in Tuas on Saturday afternoon (Jun 24).

 Video of the incident showed thick plumes of black smoke rising into the sky and multiple fire engines at the scene.
-Workers have reportedly been evacuated.
+The fire started at around 4pm and workers have reportedly been evacuated.

-Channel NewsAsia has reached out to the Singapore Civil Defence Force (SCDF) about the incident.
+Four water jets, one unmanned firefighting machine and one aerial firefighting platform were deployed to the scene, according to the Singapore Civil Defence Force (SCDF) in a Facebook post.

+SCDF said the fire involved contents in the factory at 28 Tuas Avenue 10, and that the blaze is now under control.
+It added that two people have been taken to Singapore General Hospital for burn injuries.

 This is the latest fire to break out at factory in the area.
 In February, it took firefighters four hours to put out a massive fire involving chemical waste and flammable materials at Eco Special Waste Management.